JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 *Figure 6: Different feedback node modes.*

 Feedback nodes can operate in various modes.
-Which mode is active can be toggled using the LEDs in the **control area**.
+The active mode can be toggled using the LEDs in the **control area**.

-**Negative polarity**: This mode can be toggled in the control area or by entering I. When this mode is activate the node uses negative feedback instead of positive feedback.
+**Negative polarity**: This mode can be toggled in the control area or by entering I when the node is selected.
+When this mode is active, the node uses negative feedback instead of positive feedback.

-**Allpass mode**: Not to be confused with the allpass reverb node, an allpass feedback delay uses an allpass structure rather than a normal feedback delay structure.
+**Allpass mode**: An allpass feedback delay uses an allpass structure rather than a normal feedback delay structure.
 The allpass structure includes a feedforward chain (see Figure 4).

 <div class="page-break" />

 ### A little more on feedback types
 Feedbacks are an efficient way of spreading out sound over time, by modifying a single pulse, into a sequence of pulses.
 To understand this, consider what happens if a spike enters the three feedback structures we've seen so far (see Figure 7).
 What we see for all three is that they spread the audio over time.
-A single pulse, is turned into a pulse with multiple echos (optionally changing sign/polarity along the way).
+A single pulse is turned into a pulse with multiple echos (optionally changing sign/polarity along the way).

 <center><img src="impulses.svg"></center>